edge-cloud/www.edge-cloud.net/_posts/2013-05-21-infoblox-vnios-ha-pair-vip-unreachable-when-deployed-on-vsphere.md

 As a result frames from the above mentioned floating MAC address are discarded by the vDS or vSwitch, which causes the associated IP address to be unreachable.

-{% include figure image_path="/content/uploads/2013/05/PortGroupSecurity.png" caption="Figure 2: Allow "MAC address changes" and "Forged Transmits" on a vDS" %}
+{% include figure image_path="/content/uploads/2013/05/PortGroupSecurity.png" caption="Figure 2: Allow *MAC address changes* and *Forged Transmits* on a vDS" %}

 # Fix